urbien/urbini/README.md

 6. Responsive images.
 The problem is that mobile devices have a whole slew of sizes and resolutions.
 The other problem is user's network can be fast and unlimited or slow and metered.
 Thus [we can not serve the same high DPI image](http://css-tricks.com/on-responsive-images/) to iPad with retina screen and to FirefoxOS ZTE Open.
 Images are pregenerated at a multitude of sizes on Urbien server and are served according to the device's screen size and resolution.
 Expensive image scaling on the device is avoided, when appropriate.

 7. DOM optimizations.
-Read/write ops batching, documentFragment, innerHtml batching, queuing, [reflow avoidance](http://gent.ilcore.com/2011/03/how-not-to-trigger-layout-in-webkit.html), and many other tricks are employed.
+[Read/write ops batching](https://github.com/wilsonpage/fastdom), off DOM painting with documentFragment, innerHtml batching (concatenate a string and insert with one innerHtml), [reflow avoidance](http://gent.ilcore.com/2011/03/how-not-to-trigger-layout-in-webkit.html), and many other tricks are employed.

 8. Prefetching.
 Data for the next page user is likely to want is prefetched and sometimes even pre-rendered.
 This applies to the menu items, next page for the infinite scrolling, etc. The key is to queue these tasks with the lower priority so that they execute when [user is idle](https://wiki.mozilla.org/WebAPI/IdleAPI) and [browser is idle](https://github.com/StrictlySkyler/timeywimey) and drop these tasks from the queue if user moved to a different screen.